-3According to EXIM's Military Policy, it defines "defense articles" and "defense services" for dual-use exports by using criteria based on the identity of the foreign end-user, the nature of the item, and the use to which the item will be put.
-In addition, if the item is designed primarily for military use, it is presumed to be a defense article.
-Certain exceptions are applied under this policy; for instance, if the item is for humanitarian purposes, it would not be considered a defense article.
-Under this policy, an export is eligible for financing as a dual-use item if convincing evidence exists that the export is nonlethal in nature and will be used primarily for civilian activities.
-Moreover, there is a statutory exception allowing for EXIM support for certain defense article or service exports sold primarily for antinarcotics purposes, in addition to the exception, discussed in this report, for certain items sold primarily for civilian purposes (i.e., dual-use exports) or services.
+3According to EXIM's Military Policy, the terms "defense articles" and "defense services" (including for dual-use exports) are defined by using criteria based on the identity of the foreign end user, the nature of the item, and the use to which the item will be put.
+If the items are sold to a military entity or designed primarily for military use, they are presumed to be defense articles, unless certain exclusions apply.
+These exclusions apply even in the case of exports associated with a military end user.
+For example, humanitarian items (such as ambulances and hospital supplies) are not considered defense articles, even if sold to a military end user.
+In addition, even if an export is determined to be a defense article, there are two statutory exceptions to the prohibition on EXIM's support of defense articles that are incorporated into EXIM's Military Policy.
+The first exception applies to the dual-use exports exception discussed in this report.
+It provides that any export that has been determined to be a defense article is eligible for financing as a dual-use item if convincing evidence exists that the export is nonlethal in nature and will be used primarily for civilian activities.
+12 U.S.C. § 635(b)(6)(I).
+The second exception permits EXIM support for certain defense article or service exports that are sold primarily for antinarcotics purposes.
+12 U.S.C. § 635(b)(6)(B).